mpaperno/TJoy/README.md

 ### Install:
 1. Install (or already have installed) one or more of the supported virtual joystick drivers listed above.
 Also of course you will need Touch Portal installed.
 2. The _TJoy_ plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
 If you know how to import a plugin, just do that and skip to the next _Configure_ section.
-There is also a [short guide](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php) on the Touch Portal site.
 3. Import the plugin:
-    1. Start _Touch Portal_ (if not already running).
+    1. Start/open _Touch Portal_.
-    2. Click the "gear" icon at the top and select "Import plugin..." from the menu.
+    2. Click the Settings "gear" icon at the top-right and select "Import plugin..." from the menu.
     3. Browse to where you downloaded this plugin's `.tpp` file and select it.
-4. Restart _Touch Portal_
-    * When prompted by _Touch Portal_ to trust the plugin startup script, select "Yes" (the source code is public!).
+    4. When prompted by _Touch Portal_ to trust the plugin startup script, select "Trust Always" or "Yes" (the source code is public!).
+       * "Trust Always" will automatically start the plugin each time Touch Portal starts.
+       * "Yes" will start the plugin this time and then prompt again each time Touch Portal starts.
+       * If you select "No" then you can still start the plugin manually from Touch Portal's _Settings -> Plug-ins_ dialog.
+4. That's it.
+You should now have the plugin's actions available to you in Touch Portal.

 ### Configure
-Several settings are available in the _Touch Portal_ _Settings_ window (select _Plug-ins_ on the left, then _TJoy _Touch Portal_ Plugin_ from the dropdown menu).
+Several settings are available in the _Touch Portal_ _Settings_ window (select _Plug-ins_ on the left, then _TJoy Touch Portal Plugin_ from the drop-down menu).
 The options are as follows:

 * `Default Device`: The name/number of the default device configured on your system which you would like to use.
   All the action and slider controls are set to use the "Default" device by default.
 If you mostly use one device, this prevents the need to select a device for each action/slider.
 The default device will also be connected automatically at startup.
   * You can enter just a number here, for example for `vJoy` you would specify a device ID of 1-16, or for one of the gamepad drivers it could be 1-4.
-If you have mutiple drivers installed, it will look for a vJoy joystick first, then one of the gamepad drivers.
+If you have multiple drivers installed, it will look for a vJoy joystick first, then an ScpVBus XBox360 device, and finally a ViGEm XBox360. drivers.
   * You can also be more specific here by providing a device (driver) name as well as a number.
 For example: `vJoy 1` or `vXBox 4`.
-    The device names are as follows (case insensitive): `vJoy`, `vXBox`
+    The device names are as follows (case insensitive): `vJoy` (vJoy driver), `vXBox` (ScpVBus driver), `vgeXBox` and `vgeDS4` (ViGEm driver).
   * Enter zero to disable the default device feature.
 In this case you will need to select a specific device to use for every action/slider you configure.